An Essential Guide for New Airbnb Hosts [2026]

 • Not exactly.
 Many Homeowner policies exclude coverage for business activity, like a short-term rental with paying guests.
 This means that in the event of a claim relating to your short-term rental business or not, your Homeowners insurance coverage could be completely void.

-• There are several obvious gaps in Landlord policies when used to insure a short-term rental property including lack of off-premises liability, intentional damage/theft by a guest, lack of adequate income protection, and more.
+• There are several obvious gaps in Landlord policies when used to insure a short-term rental property, including lack of off-premises liability, intentional damage/theft by a guest, lack of adequate income protection, and more.

 • Doesn’t Airbnb’s Aircover offer coverage specific to short-term rentals?
 Why not just use that?

+Your Airbnb venture may seem like an informal leap into entrepreneurship, sure, but it is a business.
 You need business insurance to properly protect yourself from risks like liability for accidents on-and-off premises and lost revenue during a covered loss.
 You’ll need business insurance for short-term rental properties to achieve that.

-Now you have three insurance policies to deal with, each with their own coverage gaps, exclusion clauses, overlaps, etc. Your Homeowners insurance may offer a homesharing rider, but it will have serious limitations.
+Now you have three insurance policies to deal with, each with its own coverage gaps, exclusion clauses, overlaps, etc. Your Homeowners insurance may offer a homesharing rider, but it will have serious limitations.
 And exclusion clauses can completely void your policy the moment you list your property on a booking platform.

 Airbnb Host Coverage from Proper Insurance: Three Policies in One